Mig-uel/postgres/section-18/README.md

 ```

 In the `hashtags_posts` table, the `post_id` column references the `id` column in the `posts` table, and the `hashtag_id` column references the `id` column in the `hashtags` table.
 We use foreign key constraints to ensure that the relationships are valid and that we can maintain data integrity.

+## Revisit to Users Table

+## Why We Aren't Storing the Number of Followers or Posts in the Users Table

+In the previous section, we discussed the design of the `users` table and its columns.
+You might have noticed that we didn't include columns to store the number of followers or posts for each user.
+This design decision was intentional, and here's why:

+- The number of posts a user has made can be calculated by counting the number of posts associated with that user in the `posts` table.
+Storing this information in the `users` table would lead to data redundancy and potential inconsistencies.

+- The number of followers a user has can be calculated by counting the number of relationships in the `followers` table where the `followed_id` matches the user's `id`.
+Storing this information in the `users` table would also lead to data redundancy and potential inconsistencies.

+We call this data 'derived data' because it can be derived or calculated from other tables in the database.
+Storing derived data can lead to data anomalies, such as inconsistencies between the stored value and the actual value in the related tables.

+This approach "normalization," where we avoid storing redundant data that can be derived from other tables.
+By following this principle, we ensure that the database remains efficient, consistent, and easy to maintain.

+By avoiding redundant data in the `users` table, we ensure that the database remains normalized and that data integrity is maintained.
+This design choice follows the principles of database normalization and helps prevent data anomalies that can occur when data is duplicated across tables.